msberends/plot2/README.md

 ## License

-This project is licensed under the GPL-v2 License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GNU GPL v2.0 License - see the [LICENSE](LICENSE.md) file for details.